 - 100% available on employee effective date: This is the most convenient allocation choice for employees, since it allows them access to their full HRA allocation on their effective date.
 It's recommended for HRA products that use Pay to Provider.
-See Pay to Provider. - Scheduled monthly funding: HRA allocations are made available to employees on a monthly basis.
-Each month's allocation represents 1/12th of the full annual HRA allocation.
+To learn about Pay to Provider, see page 8. - Scheduled monthly funding: HRA allocations are made available to employees on a monthly basis.
+Each month's allocation represents one-twelfth of the full annual HRA allocation.
 If scheduled monthly funding is selected, we recommend also selecting monthly proration.
-See Proration options. - Scheduled quarterly funding: HRA allocations are made available to employees on a quarterly basis.
-Each quarter's allocation represents 1/4th of the full annual HRA allocation.
+See Proration options on page 4. - Scheduled quarterly funding: HRA allocations are made available to employees on a quarterly basis.
+Each quarter's allocation represents one-fourth of the full annual HRA allocation.
 If scheduled quarterly funding is selected, we recommend also selecting quarterly proration.
-See Proration options.
+See Proration options on page 4.